rjury-sumo/Hajime/README.md

 ### Content Library Export

-Export content items and special folders from the Sumo Logic Content Library as JSON with markdown summaries:
+Export content items and special folders from the Sumo Logic Content Library as JSON with markdown summaries.

+**Access from Sidebar**:
+Open the Sumo Logic sidebar → expand the **Content** section to see:
+- Get Personal Folder...
+- Export Content by ID...
+- Export Admin Recommended
+- Export Global Folder
+- Export Installed Apps

+Or use command palette commands:

 | Command | What It Does | Output |
 |---------|--------------|--------|